karbalavr/unity3d/README.md

 - License:
-	o The end product has to be 100% free. o Revert back to us with all changes you made to integrate them with this project to be available for all users. o Mention in your project/products that it is based on this project and listing the github/website link.
+	o The end product has to be 100% free. o For commercial use contact us.
+	o Revert back to us with all changes you made to integrate them with this project to be available for all users. o Mention clearly(splashscreen) in your project/products that it is based on this project and listing the github/website link.

-License shoul be clear in your project

-Instructions
-Samsung j7 not working
-Scan device if it have acc gyro to start vr else to start full screen Ability to change to full scren within instruction

-Auto start as automatic after the tour user can go whenever he want Fix menu
-Logo
-Bg
-Poster
-Few rendered images
-Movies for people wearing it

 - Team:
 	o Fadi Loutf (Unity Developer)